Hello World! I am

 I received my doctoral degree from the University of Oldenburg in Germany in 2019.
 My dissertation dealt with the topic of designing and evaluating in-vehicle ambient light displays to support drivers and was supervised by Susanne Boll.
 My goal was to unobtrusively display information to drivers in order to enhance safety and comfort without disrupting them from their primary task of driving.
 I designed, developed, and evaluated such displays with prototypes at different levels of fidelity and in driving simulator studies.

 In 2018, I joined Andreas Riener's Human-Computer Interaction Group at the Technische Hochschule Ingolstadt.
 My current research concerns the interaction between humans and automated vehicles.
 I am specifically focusing on vulnerable road users, such as pedestrians or cyclists, and the passengers of self-driving cars.
-Within the scope of the two-year research project SAVe, I explore and evaluate interaction concepts in virtual reality and real-life.
+Within the scope of the two-year research project SAVe, I explored and evaluated interaction concepts in virtual reality and real-life.
+I am continuing this work in the follow-up project SAVeNoW.